 Hugo: I invest a lot in customer service… it’s hard to find good service here in Panama.
 I’m always trying to find the equilibrium between good price and good service, and I feel we’ve found it because we receive really positive reviews.

 ST: What’s been the most challenging part of the process so far?

-Also, my age—I’m still young… If I had more experience, I might not have made so many mistakes over the past two years.
+Also, my age—I’m still young… If I had more experience, I might not have made so many mistakes over the first two years.

 ST: What’s been the best part of the experience?

 Hugo: Actually, the mistakes.
-Because, as you said, the mistakes help you to learn a lot and increase your way of working and dealing with problems.
+They help you to learn a lot and increase your way of working and dealing with problems.

 ST: What’s next for Feelin’ Relax?